PCSing With an Established Business

 Putting your business on pause

-Some small business owners will need to put their business on pause during the actual move.
+Some small business owners will need to put operations on pause during the actual move.
 This will depend on if you have employees or assistants that can take over for a time.
 Notify customers beforehand if there will be a break in service or the ability to order products.

 Once you get to your new duty station you will need a plan for networking.
 See if there are any local small business owner networking groups.
 Join local groups to get your business out there.
 This will take time, especially if you feel like you are starting over, but will be worth it once you are able to get connected in your new community.